There are many ways to get around New York: metro, bus, taxi, CitiBike, and perhaps you never heard about this one, but there is also a cable car!

 The cable car became famous for its appearances in several films such as Spider-Man, Dark Water, Leon, and the TV show Spin City.

-What are the technical characteristics of Roosevelt Island aerial tramway?
+What are the technical characteristics of the Roosevelt Island aerial tramway?

 Each cabin has a capacity for up to 110 people